 { "name": "orchestrator", "description": "Agent that coordinates multiple specialized subagents", "tools": ["fs_read", "subagent"], "toolsSettings": { "subagent": { "trustedAgents": ["reviewer", "tester", "analyzer"] } } }

-With this configuration, the orchestrator agent can spawn the reviewer, tester, and analyzer subagents without requiring user approval each time.
+With this configuration, the orchestrator can spawn the reviewer, tester, and analyzer subagents without requiring user approval each time.
 Glob patterns like test-* are supported.

 { "toolsSettings": { "subagent": { "availableAgents": ["reviewer", "tester", "analyzer", "docs-*"], "trustedAgents": ["reviewer", "tester"] } } }